 Many other academic-year and summer research positions are available through departmental and faculty grants.

-As part of its mission to provide a world-class liberal arts education that empowers students to pursue their dreams and goals for life, Franklin & Marshall has transformed the traditional concept of "career services" by creating the Office of Student and Post-Graduate Development (OSPGD), which engages students beginning in their first year with programs on financial literacy, public speaking, leadership development and advisement on field and industry exploration, and continues to support them through and beyond their time at F&M by helping them compete for summer and post-graduate opportunities no matter which pathway and career they choose.
+As part of its mission to provide a world-class liberal arts education that prepares students for success beyond college, Franklin & Marshall has transformed the traditional concept of "career services" by creating the Office of Student and Post-Graduate Development (OSPGD), which engages students beginning in their first year and continues to support them well after graduation with ongoing career advisement and professional development opportunities along with training on critical life skills such as networking, financial literacy, leadership and mindfulness.
+In doing so, OSPGD helps students and alumni: